-5) Mid-Block Green
+Mid-Block Green

-- i) A square located in the "middle" of a block for community recreation. - ii) A Courtyard Square shall be spatially defined by building frontages on all sides. - iii) Landscaping consists of paths, lawns or ornamental grasses, and trees. - iv) Courtyard Squares shall connect to a public right of way through a network of Passages/paseos and/or stairways and shall be ADA accessible. - v) Courtyard Squares shall be a minimum of thirty (30) feet along the East-West axis and twenty (20) feet along the North-South axis. - vi) Courtyard Squares shall not exceed the maximum block size.
+- i) A square located in the "middle" of a block for community - ii) A Courtyard Square shall be spatially defined by building frontages - iii) Landscaping consists of paths, lawns or ornamental grasses, and - iv) Courtyard Squares shall connect to a public right of way through a network of Passages/paseos and/or stairways and shall be ADA accessible. - v) Courtyard Squares shall be a minimum of thirty (30) feet along the East-West axis and twenty (20) feet along the North-South axis. - vi) Courtyard Squares shall not exceed the maximum block size.

-6) Courtyard Plaza
+6) Courtvard Plaza